Skip to content

 3. A semantic calendar object SHOULD include a LINK property referring to a URL for editing/maintaining the object.
 This is specified via the LINKREL=edit parameter, which should be incorporated into an update function in supporting CUAs.
 This is to support simultaneous access to a calendar object (e.g. via CalDAV) using multiple clients.

-Templating is often used to apply sensible defaults and semantic metadata when creating new events and other objects. iCalendar has recently introduced two properties supporting semantic metadata: CONCEPT and STRUCTURED-DATA.
+Templates are often used to apply sensible defaults and semantic metadata when creating new events and other objects. iCalendar has recently introduced two properties supporting semantic metadata: CONCEPT and STRUCTURED-DATA.
 Using CONCEPT we are able to provide more granular type information that allows CUAs to recognise and process objects differently.

 STRUCTURED-DATA allows us to capture or generate additional data formats beyond the scope of the iCalendar specification.
 We can embed agreed formats (such as JSON-LD) to enhance CUAs' interoperability.